Budget destinations to make your vacation in the Philippines even cheaper

 Very close to Benoni Port (also the port where you’ll leave for Balingoan Port on your way to Siargao), there is a place called Laguna Lodge, a very beautiful Balinese style building, and a nice pool.
 It is built directly over a lagoon, and overlooking the ocean.
 The building is made almost entirely of bamboo, which give you a very pleasant and relaxed atmosphere.
 They also have a Japanese style hot tub.
 And… it’s almost as cheap as Camiguinsouldivers.

-Rocky Village Yumbing is a great place for budget travelers too, as there are many cottages for rent for a very low prices, like Paguia, Pabua’s Cottages, July’s Heaven Seaside Lodge, and others, so look around.
+Rocky Village Yumbing is a great place for budget travelers too, as there are many cottages for rent for a very low price, like Paguia, Pabua’s Cottages, July’s Heaven Seaside Lodge, and others, so look around.
 All of them offer private rooms/ cottages for around 11$ a night.
 If you’re traveling during the low season, negotiate, as it is expected from you, and you’ll be able to lower the prices by at least 30%, because unlike more touristy places, the number of tourist coming to Camiguin fluctuates strongly according to the season.

 So what is Camiguin famous for?
 It is famous for its many natural tourist spots, which are very scenic.
 It is a small volcanic island, with as many as 7 volcanos.
 There are many great hikes, with the most famous one being trekking to the crater of Volcano Hibok-Hibok.
 This trek has to be done with a local guide (if you don’t want to get lost in the tropical jungle), and takes around 9 hours.
 Other than that, you can explore the two beautiful waterfalls of the island, Katibawasan – a 76m tall waterfall located in the middle of the forest, and Tuawasan the smaller one near the village of Compol.

 The island is also abundant with hot spring, so if that’s your thing consider yourself lucky.
 The most famous one is the Ardent Hot Water Spring, closer to Yumbing.
 Other great attractions are snorkeling in the Sunken Cemetery (caused by a volcanic eruption), and the giant clam sanctuary.
-Island hopping is really good here too (like most places in the Philippines actually), with White Island being the best stop (the iconic sand bar visible from the Hibok-Hibok peak) – a bare white island where you can relax and sunbath for a while.
+Island hopping is really good here too (like most places in the Philippines actually), with White Island being the best stop (the iconic sandbar visible from the Hibok-Hibok peak) – a bare white island where you can relax and sunbath for a while.

-Diving, the most expensive activity one should have in a vacation in the Philippines, is very special here, because the many volcanic eruptions shaped the underwater terrain of Camiguin in a distinct way.
+Diving, the most expensive activity one should have in a vacation in the Philippines, is very special here because the many volcanic eruptions shaped the underwater terrain of Camiguin in a distinct way.
 You will dive around an underground moon shaped ocean bottom sometimes black in color.
 Moreover, diving here is among the cheapest in the Philippines, especially during low season when prices are easily negotiable.

 The long and excruciating journey to Siargao Island begins now

 You didn’t think it’s going to be that easy, right?
 Plus, it’s all part of the adventure.
-Well now you can choose the degree of hardcoreness you’re willing to undertake.
+Well, now you can choose the degree of hardcoreness you’re willing to undertake.
 It’s either you do it in one go, which is possible for those who show true grit, and staying a night in Surigao/Butuan.
-We’ll just describe you the one go option, and you can choose to break it as you wish.
+We’ll just describe to you the one go option, and you can choose to break it as you wish.

 From Benoni Port in Camiguin, (might be good to stay that night in Laguna Lodge that night) you’ll take a ferry heading to Balingoan Port in Northern Mindanao.
 The first ferry starts at 04:30am and that’s the one you should (there are ferries until 06:00pm, if you want to take it slower).
 After arriving in Balingoan immediately walk to the bus station and catch the bus bound to Butuan (the CDO – Butuan line of Bachelor Express).
 From Butuan take the Bus Bound to Surigao City.

-If you followed these instruction carefully, you’re supposed to be in Surigao City a little before noon (when the lasts boats to Siargao are leaving).
+If you followed this instruction carefully, you’re supposed to be in Surigao City a little before noon (when the lasts boats to Siargao are leaving).
 Rush to the main pier (Pier 1) to catch the RORO Montenegro Ferry leaving to Dapa in 12:00.
 If you missed it, your last chance is to take the 12:30 ferry to Del Carmen Municipality in Siargao (this is the lesser option).
 You will reach Siargao at around 15:00-16:00.
 From both places, Dapa and Del Carmen, catch a tricycle to Tourism Road in General Luna.
 There you’ll find a place to stay and rest from the 10 hour long journey.

 There are many great options for you to stay in.
 The Smiling Pig Hostel rents beds for as low as 4$, and is just on the main road.
 Jing’s Place has dorms and also some private rooms, and next to Jing’s there is a small place with 6 bungalows for rent for around 10$ a night, that has no name, so just look for the owner Ramon.
 If you travel alone, so go to Paglaom Hostel, as they accept only solo travelers, so it’s the best place to meet new people.